ibm-cloud-docs/apiconnect/tutorials/tut_discover_apis.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Getting Started Discovering APIs
+# Discovering APIs
 **Duration**: 30 mins
 **Skill level**: Beginner

 ## Prerequisite
-Before you begin, you will need to [install {{site.data.keyword.apiconnect_full}} Developer Portal](https://www.ibm.com/support/knowledgecenter/SSMNED_5.0.0/com.ibm.apic.install.doc/tapim_portal_installing_VA.html).
+You will need access to a developer portal to complete this tutorial.
+If you already have access to a developer portal, you can use this tutorial as a general guideline on how to navigate a developer portal.
+Keep in mind that all developer portals have different skins.
+This tutorial will provide a general guideline on how to navigate one.

+If you do not have access to an existing developer portal, you can set up and configure a developer portal in Bluemix before proceeding with this tutorial.

 ## Objective
-In this tutorial you will learn how to consume the APIs in the {{site.data.keyword.apiconnect_short}} Developer Portal.
+In this tutorial, you will learn how to consume the APIs in the {{site.data.keyword.apiconnect_short}} Developer Portal.
 You will gain an understanding of how to explore products and APIs, view and test APIs, and subscribe to APIs.

 ## Explore Products & APIs